NotTheRealWallyx/colorblind-snapshot-analyzer/CONTRIBUTING.md

-# Contributing to GitBlend
+# Contributing to Colorblind Snapshot Analyzer

-Thank you for your interest in contributing to GitBlend!
+Thank you for your interest in contributing to Colorblind Snapshot Analyzer!
 We welcome contributions of all kinds, including bug reports, feature requests, code contributions, and documentation improvements.

 ## Table of Contents